Helena Ricketts is a freelance writer currently living in Indiana who loves writing about cooking.

 I love the flavor and scent of rosemary.
-It is such a refreshing herb that has a unique scent and flavor.
-One of my favorite things to do in the summer time is run my hands through the rosemary plants to release that wonderful smell.
+It is such a refreshing herb with a unique scent and flavor.
+One of my favorite things to do in the summertime is run my hands through the rosemary plants to release that wonderful smell.

 - 3 large potatoes

 - 3 rainbow carrots (you can also use all orange if that's all you have on hand)

 - 1 medium-sized yellow onion

 - 3 tablespoons dried rosemary

 - 2 teaspoons unsalted butter

 - You'll need to use an oven-proof skillet to make this dish.
 I used a 10-inch iron skillet.
 Preheat your oven to 350°F.